avideepth-behera/BreachLab-Writeups/2. Peel the Encoding/level-2.md

 ## Reconnaissance

-To authentication, username is `l2` and password is flag obtained in the previous challenge `l1`.
+To authenticate to this level, username is `l2` and password is flag obtained in the previous challenge `l1`.

 On the front page we can see a one-time verification code which is encoded.
 It appears to be Base64 encoding, but we we know it will be encoded mutliple times as given the challenge objective.